hartwigmedical/hmftools/hmf-id-generator/README.md

 Do note:
  - Parameters "in" and "out" can point to the same file in which case the sample hashes will be overwritten.
- - You can optionally provide a "new_password" to reset the anonymization password to a new value.
+ - A "new_password" parameter can optionally be provided to reset the anonymization password to a new value.

 In addition to creating the new hashes, this command repopulates the table amberAnonymous containing all the sampleId -> hmfSampleId mappings.